What is the Louisiana Scholarship Program?

 - In person at your first choice school.

 Additionally, you will need to bring proof of residency and income to you first choice school, regardless of how you apply.Which schools are participating?

-For a list of participating schools statewide, click here.
+An updated list of schools will be listed here by April 21.
 If my child is not enrolled in a public school this year, can he/she still apply?

 Only students who meet the residency and income requirements and are attending a “C,” “D,” or “F” public school this school year are eligible to apply.
 The only exception is that all incoming kindergarten students who meet the income and residency requirements are also eligible.
 What is accepted for proof of income?

 If you participate in any one of these Federal Assistance programs, you meet the income requirement of the scholarship program.
 When you turn in your application, please bring any one of the following:

 - Social Security Benefits